rejetto/hfs/dev-plugins.md

 - `getConnections(): Connections[]` retrieve current list of active connections.

+- `getCurrentUsername(ctx: Context): string` an empty string if no user is logged in in the specified session, or its username otherwise.

 - `storageDir: string` folder where a plugin is supposed to store run-time data.
 This folder is preserved during an update of the plugin, while the rest could be deleted.